kaushikthedeveloper/GeeksforGeeks-python/README.md

 # GeeksforGeeks Python
 Following project contains [Python3](https://docs.python.org/3/) implementation of the Algorithms and Questions found in GeeksforGeeks.

+> “Talk is cheap.
+Show me the code.”
+> ― Linus Torvalds

 ### Format of the Programs :
 ```
 1. # <link reffering to the respective GeeksforGeeks page>